morhendos/tenis-del-parque/docs/IMPLEMENTATION_GUIDE.md

 ## Overview

-This guide explains how to integrate the new simplified user acquisition components into your existing tennis league platform.
+This guide explains how to integrate the new simplified user acquisition components into your existing tennis league platform. **Focus**: Keep users excited and motivated without revealing potentially discouraging player counts.

 ## Files Created